ActianCorp/integration-platform-docs/docs/integration-manager/admin/server-administration/setup-ms-sql-server.md

 ## Step 3: Integration Manager Configuration

-Integration Manager uses the "spring.datasource" prefix properties in the ../conf/application.properties file to create a database connection.
+Integration Manager uses the `spring.datasource` prefix properties in the `../conf/application.properties` file to create a database connection.

 :::note
-Any change to application.properties requires a restart of the Integration Manager Service.
+Any change to `application.properties` requires a restart of the Integration Manager Service.
 :::

 Integration Manager will initialize all required database tables at the initial startup.